-To ensure that proposals are relevant to the Irish context and will provide solutions to the identified knowledge gaps, national evaluators are also included in the evaluation panels.
+To ensure that proposals are relevant to the Irish context and will provide solutions to the identified knowledge gaps, national evaluators may also be included in the evaluation panels.
 National evaluators may comprise relevant staff from the EPA, Government Departments and other State Agencies, and are selected based on the relevance of their area of work and experience.